V-Nathir/ATMOSPHERIC-DIFFERENTIAL-REFRACTION-/README.md

 # ATMOSPHERIC-DIFFERENTIAL-REFRACTION-
 Alexei V.Filippenko\'s model for atmospheric differential refraction adding the seeing efect in case of a split of 1.8 arcsec in diameter.
+This aberration can be a serious problem in collecting the beams of an astronomical point object in a telescope.
+It affects the image in the focal plane of the telescope.
 Link: http://adsabs.harvard.edu/full/1982PASP...94..715F

 This code shows the relative positions of the images of a astronomical source at 350 nm, 500 nm and 920 nm.
-You can also enter the wavelengths you want in nm and change (inside the code) the value of the parameters.
+You can also enter the wavelengths you want in nm and change (inside the code) the value of the atmospheric parameters.
 In the second plot, the hollow circle represents the entrance of a 1.8 arsec diameter slit.

 ## CODE INFORMATION